Texas Republican introduces bathroom law

 - Archives

-A Republican Texas state senator today introduced a bathroom law that would prohibit transgender people from using public restrooms that match their gender.
+A Republican Texas state senator today introduced a bathroom bill that would prohibit transgender people from using public restrooms that match their gender.

 Lt.
 Gov. Dan Patrick quickly marked the proposed bill, named the “Texas Privacy Act,” as a top legislative priority, saying it’s necessary to protect public safety.